NU-CUCIS/ph5concat/utils/README.md

     This utility program checks the contents of dataset 'name' in each group of the input file for whether the values are in a monotonically nondecreasing order.
-In particular, the partition dataset in group '/spill' is checked for whether the values start from 0 and increment by 1.
-Datasets in all other groups are checked only for a monotonically nondecreasing order.
+In particular, the partition dataset specified at command-line option '-d' is checked for whether the values start from 0 and increment by 1.
+    The same datasets in all other groups are checked only for a monotonically nondecreasing order.
 Requirements for the input HDF5 file:
       1. contains multiple groups at root level
       2. each group may contain multiple 2D datasets
       3. the 1st  dimension of all datasets in the same group share same size